Aakarsh-Lohani/ExamShield_AI/README.md

 3. Expand support for multiple programming languages and code evaluation methods.
 4. Develop comprehensive reporting and analytics dashboards for exam review.

-# License
-This project is licensed under the MIT License – see the LICENSE file for details.